CDCgov/prime-reportstream/operations/README.md

 ## Terraform development

 Once you are authenticated with Azure CLI, you can access your locally stored terraform state through the bind mount.
-If you are developing for the `test` or `prod` environments, the terraform state will be stored in the respective Azure storage account.
+If you are developing for the `test`, `staging`, or `prod` environments, the terraform state will be stored in the respective Azure storage account.
 Within `dev` you will be prompted to enter your developer name (eg. cglodosky) to deploy to the appropriate resource group.

 ## Changing the Dockerfile